gem5/website/_pages/documentation/general_docs/architecture_support/index.md

 # Architecture Support

+{: .outdated-notice}
-**Note:** The information in this page is outdated, and so are the hyperlinks.
+The information and hyperlinks in this page may not be accurate.

 ## Alpha